Hierarchical Correlation Clustering and Tree Preserving Embedding: Feature Extraction from HCC

-The generic distance measure defined in Eq.~\ref{eq:generic_hierarchy_dist} yields an $n \times n$ matrix of pairwise dendrogram-based distances between objects.
-However, many machine learning algorithms perform on a vector-based representation of the objects, instead of the pairwise distances.
-For instance, mixture density estimation methods such as Gaussian Mixture Models (GMMs) fall in this category.
-Vectors provide the most basic form of data representation, as they induce a bijective map between the objects and the measurements, such that a broad range of numerical machine learning methods can be employed with them.
-Moreover, feature selection is more straightforward with vectors.
-Hence, we compute an embedding of the objects into a new space, so that their pairwise squared Euclidean distances in the new space equal to their pairwise distances obtained from the dendrogram.
-For this purpose, we first investigate the feasibility of such an embedding.
-Theorem \ref{theorem:HierarchyEmbedding} verifies the existence of an $\mathcal{L}_2^2$ embedding for the distance measure defined in Eq.~\ref{eq:generic_hierarchy_dist}.
+After applying the distance function in Eq.~\ref{eq:HCClevel}, we obtain an $n \times n$ matrix representing pairwise HCC-based distances among objects.
+It is usually preferred to obtain vector-based representations for objects rather than pairwise distances.
+Models like Gaussian Mixture Models (GMMs) which involve mixture density estimation (see, e.g., \cite{Titterington1985-uj}), can only be applied to vectors.
+Additionally, working with vector-based data simplifies feature selection.
+Hence, it is desired to compute an embedding of the objects into a new space, so that their pairwise squared Euclidean distances in the new space match their pairwise distances obtained from the dendrogram.

-\begin{theorem} Given the dendrogram $D$ computed from the input data $\mathbf D$ by HCC, the matrix of pairwise distances $\mathbf D^D$ obtained via Eq. \ref{eq:generic_hierarchy_dist} induces an $\mathcal{L}_2^2$ embedding, such that there exists a new vector space for the set of objects $\mathbf O$ wherein the pairwise squared Euclidean distances equal to $\mathbf D^D_{ij}$'s in the original data space. \end{theorem}